luisdasilva-contact/Google-Sheets-and-CSVs/README.md

 ### Manipulate Sheets
 manipulate.sheets.py contains functions to perform the following:
 * Duplicate spreadsheets
-* Check if a spreadsheet has already been duplicated to a given folder
+* Check if a folder contains any spreadsheets
-* Move a spreadsheet to a new file
+* Move a spreadsheet to a new folder
 * Remove the 'Copy of' prefix assigned to duplicated spreadsheets
 * Delete specificly-titled sheets within spreadsheets
 * Check if a spreadsheet matches a user-defined header.